Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 The name of the job and the latest builds are hypertext links that will be opened the corresponding Hudson section in a frame below the table.
-This is really convenient to browse Hudson interface while staying in the SYS\_PRODUCT\_NAME interface.
+This is really convenient to browse Hudson interface while staying in the |SYSPRODUCTNAME| interface.
 If you want to open the Hudson frame in a specific window, just select the 'show only this frame' link.

 The table provides also links to Hudson jobs RSS feed.